kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/08_Using_an_External_REST_API.md

 }
 ```

 Let's go through this *suspending function* step by step.
 We `fetch` a video from the API given an `id`.
-This reponse takes may take a while, so we `await` its result.
+This response may take a while, so we `await` its result.
 Next, we read the body from the response via the `text()`, which once again uses a callback.
 We wait for it to complete as well.

 Before we return the value of the function, we pass it to `Json.decodeFromString`, a function from kotlinx.coroutines.
 As its name suggests, it converts the JSON text we received from our request into a Kotlin object with the appropriate fields.

-Usually, function calls that return a `Promise`, like like `window.fetch`, need to define a callback handler.
+Usually, function calls that return a `Promise`, like `window.fetch`, need to define a callback handler.
 That handler would then be called once the `Promise` is *resolved* and a result is available.
 In the above example, we didn't need to do that: with Kotlin's coroutines, we `await` those promises.
 We benefit from code that looks sequential, but remains non-blocking:
 Whenever a function like `await()` is called, the method stops its execution (it *suspends*, hence the keyword).
 It continues execution once the `Promise` can be resolved.

 #### Fanning out